 How to stop someone from listening to your calls on an iPhone

 Once you've identified spyware on your iPhone, you should take steps to remove it.
 In most cases, simply deleting the rogue application is enough to end your stalker's operation.

 You should also change your passcode and Apple ID password and secure your device.
 This is vital, as whoever installed the spy software to listen to your calls would've needed access to your device and iCloud account.

 If, instead, you believe that a hacker is exploiting an unpatched vulnerability in the operating system itself, you may need to take additional steps to resolve the issue.

 For future protection, you should consider installing Clario AntiSpy for iOS.
 The security app's fraud link checker can help identify issues before you accidentally tap yourself into an unfavorable situation.

 Who is listening to your phone calls?

-The information we've provided will allow you to know when and how someone is listening to your phone calls but may not help you understand who.
-Phone tapping is illegal in many places, and you should always report any genuine safety or privacy threats to local law enforcement.
-You don't need to put up with someone listening to your calls.
+You’re now armed with the knowledge you need to find out if anybody has listened to your cell phone calls.
+Just remember—phone tapping is illegal in many places, and you should always report any genuine safety or privacy threats to local law enforcement.
+You have rights, and you don't need to put up with someone listening to your calls.